Coat of arms of Tiraspol

 The coat of arms of Tiraspol is the official coat of arms of the city of Tiraspol.
 Tiraspol is the capital of Transnistria, an unrecognized breakaway republic internationally recognized as part of Moldova.
 Since 2018, two coats of arms of the city are used: the original imperial one (for public display) and the Soviet one (for document circulation).

 History

 Imperial coat of arms of 1847

 In 1847, Tiraspol received its first coat of arms, which was approved by the highest rescript of Nicholas I of Russia.
-The coat of arms of the city consisted of the upper part of the shield, in a golden field, the coat of arms of Kherson Governorate, and in the lower part, along a black field, diagonally passing from the upper right corner, a red fortress wall, and on both sides of it, an acorn.
+The coat of arms of the city consisted of the upper part of the shield, in a golden field, a modified variant of the coat of arms of Kherson Governorate embedded in a Russian eagle, and in the lower part, along a black field, diagonally passing from the upper right corner, a red fortress wall, and on both sides of it, an acorn.

 Draft of the coat of arms of 1868

 In 1868, a draft of the new coat of arms of Tiraspol was created.
 It was composed by a scarlet wall in the form of a scalloped baldric with silver seams, accompanied in the corners by two green acorns, in a silver shield.
 In the upper-right corner of the shield is the coat of arms of the Kherson Governate.